 A large area of sand dunes, but they are a long way from the shore.
 I wouldn't bother visiting unless you plan to spend several hours there.

-was, even though we had poor visibility in these usually clear waters thanks to the spring plankton blooming.
+though we had poor visibility in these usually clear waters thanks to the spring plankton blooming.
 Mimicking the garden like environment of Tasmania’s high plateaus the undersea world is full of reds, yellows, purples and vibrant greens, along with subtle pastel shades, dark greens, blacks and whites.
 Hiding away amongst the kelp are many varieties of fish that would look quite at home in the more famous tropical waters up the coast.
 Our sights included Bicheno’s emblematic cowfish, the large and dramatic “long nosed boar fish”, zebra fish, red gurnard perch, blue throated wrasse, rays and a small family of squid, as well as a variety of kelps, weeds and sponges.
 By the jetty where we entered a number of large sea stars appeared to be slowly devouring the remains of someone’s already eaten-catch from a previous day.

 Prior to our night dive we went down to the foreshore to watch another of Bicheno’s main attractions - the Penguins come ashore.
-At dusk every night, at beaches all around Tasmania and its satellite islands, these tiny birds timidly waddle ashore, wary of predators and often surrounded by curious onlookers, climbing slowly across the rocks to their nesting
+At dusk every night, at beaches all around Tasmania and its satellite islands, these tiny birds timidly waddle ashore, wary of predators and often surrounded by curious onlookers, climbing slowly across the rocks to their nesting grounds in

 The Franklin River

 Early on in its life.
 Franklin and Gordon Wild Rivers National Park.